MileHacker Logo

 Historical Places

-• Appenzell Village Architecture: The entire village center functions as a living historical site.
+• Appenzell Village Architecture: The entire village center serves as a living historical site.
 Its centuries-old buildings showcase unique Appenzeller painting styles and craftsmanship.
 Take time to observe details on buildings; many feature historical plaques.

-• Wildkirchli Caves: A chain of three interconnected caves near the famous Aescher-Wildkirchli mountain inn on Ebenalp.
+• Wildkirchli Caves: A chain composed of three interconnected caves near the famous Aescher-Wildkirchli mountain inn on Ebenalp.

 • Archaeological findings from these caves indicate human habitation during the Stone Age, including Neanderthal remains and ancient tools.
 Replicas are on display.

 • Accessible via Ebenalp cable car from Wasserauen, followed by a short walk.
 Entry to the caves is free.
-The experience of walking through natural caves that housed early humans, combined with the spectacular setting, is noteworthy.
+The experience of walking through natural caves that housed early humans, combined with the impressive setting, is noteworthy.

 Historical Significance